Aetopia/Lunar-Client-Lite-Launcher/README.md

 4. You can specify custom JVM Arguments within the `JVM Arguments` section.
 By default the arguments are set to `"-Xms3G -Xmx3G"`.
+<b>Make sure that you enclose your custom JVM Arguments entered within LC Lite with double quotes or else your custom JVM Arguments won't be detected correctly by LC Lite.</b>
 To save your custom JVM Arguments, you must at least launch LC once via LC Lite to save them.

 5. Within the `Game Options` Section, you can enable the `OptiFine Patcher`.